livingdocsIO/documentation/teaser-management/main.md

 ### List

 A list is a structure over teasers.
 The list itself is NOT a visual representation, but only a structuring of content.
 Every document is assigned to one or more lists upon publishing.
-The assignment can be either manual, i.e., the editor selects from a list of available "lists", or automatic for example through a text-analysis that assigns an document to its related lists.
+The assignment can be either manual, i.e., the editor selects from a list of available "lists", or automatic for example through a text-analysis that assigns a document to its related lists.

 Every list is assumed to be infinite in theory.
 The definition of a list contains a value of how many teasers should be manually controlled.
 In addition it contains an elastic search query that is used to "fill up" the list.
 For example we can define a manual controlled number of 5 and show the list in a container (see below) with 20 teasers.
 This would mean that an editor can manually control the order and appearance of the first 5 teasers, and the remaining 15 teasers are fetched using the list's elastic search query from the available assigned documents.

 To sum up, in order to appear in a list a document has to be:
 - assigned to the list (manually or automatically)

+AND

-- be placed in the Livingdocs TM manually OR
+- be placed in the Livingdocs TM manually

+OR

 - "filled up" from the list's elastic search query

 ### Container